dapr/components-contrib/tests/certification/state/sqlserver/README.md

-# Azure KeyVault certification testing
+# SQL Server certification testing

-This project aims to test the Azure KeyVault Secret Store component under various conditions.
+This project aims to test the SQL Server State Store component under various conditions.

 ## Test plan

-### Active Directory Authentication tests

-* Authenticate with Azure Active Directory using Service Principal Certificate
+### SQL Injection

+* Not prone to SQL injection on write
+* Not prone to SQL injection on read
+* Bit oribe ti SQK injection on delete

+### Indexed Properties

+* Verifies Indices are created for each indexed property in component metadata
+* Verifies JSON data properties are parsed and written to dedicated database columns

+### Custom Properties

+* Verifies the use of custom tablename (default is states)
+* Verifies the use of a custom schema (default is dbo)

+### Connection to different SQL Server types

-* Authenticate with Azure Active Directory using Service Principal Client Secret
+* Verifies connection handling with Azure SQL Server
-* TODO: Authenticate with Azure Active Directory using Azure Managed Identity (also known as Managed Service Identity)
+* Verifies connection handling with SQL Server in Docker to present self hosted SQL Server options

 ### Other tests

-* Client reconnects (if applicable) upon network interruption: Not required as no connection is being maintained.
+* Client reconnects (if applicable) upon network interruption

 ### Running the tests